Call to order: 01352 757777

 Do UK horses need more phosphorus?

-Can wheat bran help balance high-calcium forage?
+Can wheat bran balance high-calcium forage?

-Can wheat bran help my horse gain weight?
+Can wheat bran help horses gain weight?

 Is wheat bran suitable for pregnant and lactating mares?

-Should I feed a complete feed instead?
+Should I feed a complete feed instead of wheat bran?

 How do I safely feed wheat bran to my horse?

-Is wheat bran is high in protein?
+Is wheat bran high in protein?

-Is wheat bran is high in calories?
+Is wheat bran high in calories?

-Do horses love the taste of bran?
+Do horses like the taste of wheat bran?

-A mash of 50:50 wheat bran and alfalfa or 25:75 bran and beet pulp has a calorie content roughly equivalent to the same weight of plain oats but only 1/4 to 1/2 as much starch.
-The appealing aroma and taste of bran make it an excellent carrier for supplements.
+“A mash of 50:50 wheat bran and alfalfa or 25:75 bran and beet pulp has a calorie content roughly equivalent to the same weight of plain oats but only 1/4 to 1/2 as much starch.
+The appealing aroma and taste of bran make it an excellent carrier for supplements.”

 Free UK shipping